vismaychuriwala/OpenGJK-GPU/README.md

 ## Getting Started With OpenGJK-GPU

-These steps walk you through building and running one of our examples uses of GJK.
+These steps walk you through building and running our example programs that demonstrate how to use the GJK and EPA APIs.

-This can be found in **`examples/usage/main.c`** and is a simple C/C++ example demonstrating basic GJK distance computation using the GPU API
+These can be found in **`examples/usage/`** and are simple C/C++ examples demonstrating basic GJK and EPA collision computation using the GPU API

 ### Prerequisites